Contents

 Q: Is common knowledge exempt from citation?
 A: Common knowledge doesn't require citation.
 If something is well-known within your field, you don't need to cite it every time you mention it.
 However, common knowledge varies by field.
 What's common knowledge to a psychology student may not be common knowledge to a student in another discipline.
 You'll see.
 When in doubt, cite.
 Excessive citation isn't plagiarism; missing citations might be.
 Your supervisor can guide you about what counts as common knowledge in your field.

 Q: Can I use AI tools to help me paraphrase sources?
 A: Using AI to paraphrase sources is plagiarism.
 The AI has produced the paraphrase, not you.
 If you use the AI-generated paraphrase in your dissertation, you're submitting work generated by a tool rather than your own work.
-Your dissertation must be genuinely yours.
+Your dissertation must be truly yours.
 You can use AI as a thinking tool to help you understand concepts, but the writing and paraphrasing must be your own.
 Be clear.
 Check your university's policies on AI use, which vary widely.

 Need Expert Help With Your Dissertation?